A Capital City Winter Bucket List Worth Getting Excited About

 Before we know it we will be getting out our sand toys and heading to the beach for Spring Break!

-57 Winter Activities for Kids Around Lansing
+57 Things to do in Winter Around Lansing

 1 – See the wonder at Wodumar Nature Center: Trails are open everyday from dawn till dusk.
 Be sure to check out the Visitor Center.
 (Lots of fun!
 Check their website for hours to this facility.)